-NOVEL II (RAI Core Course)
+NOVEL II (RAI Core Course) 1 Credit One Semester Course

-(2nd Semester) Elective in Grade 12 Prerequisite: Novel I
+Elective in Grade 11 or 12

+Prerequisite: Novel I

 This one-semester elective course for Seniors will be an independent reading course with grade determined by contract.
 Students will select works from a pre-determined reading list and after the reading of each novel will demonstrate understanding through written and/or oral reports.